VipulMore11/Axolotl/CONTRIBUTING.md

 ## Project Overview

-CI Guardian AI is an autonomous software engineering agent that monitors GitLab CI/CD pipelines.
+Axolotl is an autonomous software engineering agent that monitors GitLab CI/CD pipelines.
 When a pipeline fails, the agent automatically:

 1. Detects the failure
 2. Fetches pipeline logs